Zacbaron/Docs/pages/mydoc/mydoc_getting_started.md

 And use the navigation buttons at the bottom of the page.

+You can also use the side menu to move to any topic at any time.

 <a class="btn btn-default btn-lg pull-left" href="index.html" role="button">Previous</a>
 <a class="btn btn-primary btn-lg pull-right" href="mydoc_dashboard_and_menu_overview.html" role="button">Begin</a>